Wiesbaden City Palace: Seat of the Landtag since 1946

-In 1946, Wiesbaden became the capital of the newly created State of Hesse and the Palace became the seat of the Hessian Landtag.
+In 1946, Wiesbaden became the capital of the newly created State of Hesse and the palace became the seat of the Hessian Landtag.
 The Landtag met for the first time in the largest room of the House, the Music Hall, on 1 December 1946.
 In 1959 the former Royal Riding Hall in the courtyard was demolished and a new Plenary Chamber built in its place.
-The Palace's historic rooms were preserved and used for receptions.
-Ancillary buildings around the Palace were redeveloped for use by the Landtag administration.
+The palace's historic rooms were preserved and used for receptions.
+Ancillary buildings around the palace were redeveloped for use by the Landtag administration.
 In 1975 the editorial staff of Hessian Radio (Hessischer Rundfunk) moved into the complex to better cover State politics and also opened a TV studio there.

 In the late 1990s plans began to construct a new building to replace the outdated Plenary Chamber.
-The Bundestag wanted to build a transparent glass Hall on the Schlossplatz between the Palace and the Marktkirche in the architectural style of the Federal buildings in Bonn.
+The Bundestag wanted to build a transparent glass Hall on the Schlossplatz between the palace and the Marktkirche in the architectural style of the Federal buildings in Bonn.
 That project was halted due to cost as well as protests from the population about the building's appropriateness.
 The Federal Design Office then advertised an architectural competition and Waechter + Waechter of Darmstadt won.
-Their proposal for a low-profile building inside the courtyard behind the Palace's facade was designed preserve the historic character of the Schloßplatz.
+Their proposal for a low-profile building inside the courtyard behind the palace's facade was designed to preserve the historic character of the Schloßplatz.
 This was approved and the old Plenary Chamber was demolished in 2004.
-The City Palace became a construction site for the next four years and on 4 April 2008 parliament moved into its new home.
+The city palace became a construction site for the next four years and on 4 April 2008 parliament moved into its new home.

 Architecture

 Building complex

-Today the Hessian Landtag occupies the original Ducal Palace and several adjacent buildings aligned to the Schloßplatz.
+Today the Hessian Landtag occupies the original ducal palace and several adjacent buildings aligned to the Schloßplatz.
 These include the Kavaliershaus and former Kaiser-Wilhelms Sanatorium, today referred to as the Wilhelmsbau.
-Inside the inner courtyard of the Castle is the Plenary Chamber of the Landtag, opened in 2008.
+Inside the inner courtyard of the castle is the Plenary Chamber of the Landtag, opened in 2008.
 All located in the Historical Pentagon.